3.3 Norfolk Local Assessment Protocol

 The Assessment Cycle

 Recording by all professionals should include information on the child’s development so that progress can be monitored to ensure their outcomes are improving.
-This is particularly significant in circumstances where Neglect is an issue.
-There is an expectation that the Graded Care Profile will be used to support this process.
+This is particularly significant in circumstances where Neglect is an issue to guard against drift and evidence sustainable changes.

 Records should be kept of the progress of the assessment on the individual child’s record and in their chronology to monitor any patterns of concerns.